wp-plugins/mycurator/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MyCurator Makes it Easier to Build Quality Content for Your Site, from Content Curation to Writing Original Articles.
+MyCurator Content Curation Software Makes it Easier to Build Quality Content for Your WordPress Site.

 == Description ==

 MyCurator works tirelessly in the background delivering a pipeline of interesting, usable content to you throughout the day.
-Our Get It Bookmarklet lets you capture content as you browse the web.
 Quickly curate this content onto your site with great curation tools.
+Our Get It Bookmarklet lets you curate content as you browse the web.
-Use our Notebooks to save the best articles and posts you find for use in your original articles or building complex curated posts.
+Use our Notebooks to save the best articles and posts you find for use in your original articles or building complex content curation posts.

 Find out more at <a href="http://www.target-info.com/" >MyCurator</a>.